 TAKE OVER THE REINS

 There’s nothing more important for cutting overwhelm than taking charge of your situation.
-Focusing on your most leveraging task, reducing resistances by following a routine like pros do, or seeking tech help, all require for you to realize that the too many balls in the air also mean that after all, the ball(s) is in your court.
+Focusing on your most leveraging task, reducing resistances by following a routine like the pros do, or seeking tech help, all require for you to realize that the too many balls in the air also mean that after all, the ball(s) is in your court.
 Take charge of your stressed out condition, keep educating yourself to conscientiously instill these habits.